Chorus: The National Young Adult Conference

-Every other year (on even-numbered years, or “Conference years”), both CanUUdle and Chorus happen alongside the CUC’s National Conference.
-On odd-numbered years (“Standalone years”), they happen alongside each other.
+Every other year (“Conference years”), both CanUUdle and Chorus happen alongside the CUC’s National Conference.
+In the other years (“Standalone years”), they happen alongside each other.

 On Conference years, Chorus is designed to give young adults a “both/and” experience – inviting them to engage as full participants of all aspects of the CUC Conference as well as have specific opportunities to build community with each other in more intimate settings and with the bridging youth who are joining the YA community.

 - Senior youth and young adult bridging dinner and social time

 - Youth and young adult-led Bridging Ceremony (usually Saturday evening)